 El provides benefits primarily to those who have lost their job.
-Benefits are also offered to cover maternity, parental, sickness or compassionate care leave.
+Benefits are also offered to cover maternity, parental, sickness, family caregiver or compassionate care leave.
 For an employee to be eligible for EI:

 - They must not have been responsible for the loss of employment.
-In other words they cannot have quit, been fired for misconduct, or unemployed because they are directly participating in a labour dispute such as a strike. - They must have worked a set number of hours, between 420 and 700, in the 52 week period immediately before the loss of employment.
+In other words, they cannot have quit, been fired for misconduct, or unemployed because they are directly participating in a labour dispute such as a strike. - They must have worked a set number of hours, between 420 and 700, in the 52 week period immediately before the loss of employment.
 The number of hours you need to qualify will depend on the regional rate of unemployment.
-Thus in different parts of the country different requirements may exist.
-If they have never worked before or are re-entering the work force after an absence of two years they will need to accumulate at least 910 hours.
+Therefore, in different parts of the country different requirements may exist. - To qualify for maternity, parental, sickness, family caregiver or compassionate care leave, you must accumulate 600 insurable hours to qualify

-The actual benefit generally received is 55% of their weekly average earnings up to a maximum of \$514 per week for 2014.
-Benefits are paid bi-weekly and commence after a two week waiting period.
+The actual benefit generally received is 55% of their weekly average earnings up to a maximum of \$562 per week for 2019.
+Benefits are paid bi-weekly and commence after a one week waiting period.
 However, the first payment will not be made until 28 days after a claim has been filed.